scania/coding-conventions/custom-elements-style-guide.md

 ## The c- prefix

-In order to make custom elements as portable as possible, we do like to make them as generall as we can.
+In order to make custom elements as portable as possible, we do like to make them as general as we can.
 A standard HTML header is namned `<header>` and when we decided to make a custom header, it's simply namned `<c-header>`.
 In the same manor, when we like to extend the functionality of the `<input>` element, we'd call that the `<c-input>` elements.

 ## Brand or project based prefixes